From Gillibrand to Beto, one-time moderates shift left in preparation for 2020

 All that changed, Gabbard claimed, when she served two tours of duty in the Middle East, and saw how governments there "maintain excessive control of people's personal lives."

 The about-face struck some commentators as unpersuasive.
-Zack Beauchamp, a senior correspondent the left-leaning Vox.com, wrote on Wednesday that "a skeptic could cast this as mere political convenience: a person who had spent much of her adult life in politics getting a sense of which way the wind was blowing in the party."
+Zack Beauchamp, a senior correspondent for the left-leaning Vox.com, wrote on Wednesday that "a skeptic could cast this as mere political convenience: a person who had spent much of her adult life in politics getting a sense of which way the wind was blowing in the party."

 SYRIAN EMERGENCY TASK FORCE DIRECTOR: GABBARD SHOWED 'ZERO SYMPATHY' FOR VICTIMS OF SYRIAN GAS ATTACK